Adam Audio T5V Review: Ribbon Tweeter Quality at an Affordable Price

 Sound Character

-Bass response extends adequately for nearfield work, though bass-heavy productions benefit from larger monitors or subwoofer augmentation.
-The low end stays tight and defined rather than boomy.
+Bass response extends to 45Hz, adequate for most nearfield work.
+Bass-heavy productions may need larger monitors or a subwoofer.
+The low end is defined rather than boomy.

 Build Quality and Design